thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Crypto Agility

 The recommendations in {{Section 19 of !RFC7925}} are applicable.
-The third bullet in that section anticipated the evolution of cryptographic hardware support in IoT devices.
-Today, chip manufacturers commonly provide hardware acceleration for AES-CCM as well as other AES modes, including AES-GCM.
-Consequently, the ciphersuite recommendations in this document have shifted from CCM toward GCM, as described in {{ciphersuites}}.
+The third bullet point in that section anticipated the evolution of cryptographic hardware support in IoT devices.
+Today, chip manufacturers commonly provide hardware acceleration for AES-CCM, as well as for other AES modes, including AES-GCM.
+Note that the ciphersuite recommendations in this document now include GCM, in addition to CCM, as described in {{ciphersuites}}.

 # Key Length Recommendations